 Bioeconomic Model

-Temperature Perfomance Curve
+Temperature Performance Curve

-Temperature is one of the primary abiotic factors controlling growth in fish, including cobia (???), and is a factor that cannot be easily controlled in offshore mariculture grow-out settings (???).
-To reflect spatial differences in productivity across farms attributed to temperature variations, we used a thermal performance curve (TPC) to model temperature dependent individual growth of cobia. pWe used 10 years of satellite-based sea surface temperature (SST) data (NASA 2014) to calculate 1 km2 resolution spatial data layers of average monthly SST:
+Temperature is one of the primary abiotic factors controlling growth in fish, including cobia (???), and is a factor that cannot be easily controlled in offshore mariculture grow-out settings.
+To reflect spatial differences in productivity across farms attributed to temperature variations, we used a thermal performance curve (TPC) to model temperature dependent individual growth of cobia (add citation for TPC?).
+We used 10 years of satellite-based sea surface temperature (SST) data (NASA 2014) to calculate 1 km2 resolution spatial data layers of average monthly SST:

 where *tmin is XX, tmax is XX, and max growth occurs at topt, and SST is the average monthly SST over the last 10 years for locations (Table XX)